omoinjm/cheat-sheets/linux/nginx.md

    - Bugs: if pm2 doesn't run

      ```bash
+     # terminate project as a process
      pm2 stop {name-of-project}

+     # deletes project as a process
      pm2 delete {name-of-project}

+     # run project as a process
      pm2 start yarn --name {name-of-project} -- start
      ```